anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 Key Features
 - Status indicator for each available smart plug
 - Turn smart plugs on or off
-- Set smart plug timer with related action (if supported by smart plug)
+- Set smart plug timer (shortcuts or custom) with related action (self-developed vendor neutral timer capability)
+- Display of current power consumption (if supported by smart plug)

 ## Dashboard - Mower